Ad Visibility and Viewability

 There is also the above-the-fold metric, which represents when an ad placement is displayed in the field of view of the page.
 Traditionally, these ad slots were sold higher.
 However, above-the-fold is an outdated KPI as users are increasingly reading on smaller screens.

-Moreover, even above-the-fold ads are sometimes not visible because, for example, they are displayed too far to the right, left, or too high (out of the field of view), displayed too short or small.
+Moreover, even above-the-fold ads are sometimes not visible because, for example, they are displayed too far to the right, left, or too high (out of the field of view), displayed too short or too small.

 The bottom line (pardon the pun) is that viewability and visibility are important to measure campaign effectiveness because only ads that are actually seen (or at least have the opportunity to be seen) are taken into account.
 Publishers and ad networks can also be compared on the basis of visibility rates.
 Both rates are industry-standard metrics.